Submitty/submitty.github.io/_docs/sysadmin/update.md

     installation.
 The system and database _migrations_ will automatically be applied.

-    Usually this installation will take less than a minute.
+    Typically this re-installation will take less than a minute.
 It will pause and restart from scratch any autograding that is currently happening.

-3. Depending on what has updated in the system, you may need to also rebuild the autograding scripts for your existing courses & gradeables.
-And regrade the previously submitted assignments (especially if you're installing the update to fix a problem).
+3. Depending on what has been updated in the system, you may need to also rebuild the autograding scripts for your existing courses & gradeables.
+And you may need to regrade the previously submitted assignments.

     See more information in:
     [Development Instructions](../developer/development_instructions)

----

-### Update Submitty -- Installations prior to early June 2018
+### Installations prior to early June 2018

-1. First let's move your Submitty source code repository to a new location:
+1. First let's move your Submitty source code repository to the suggested location:

-    _Old repository path suggestion:_ '/usr/local/submitty/GIT_CHECKOUT_Submitty'
+    **Old repository path suggestion:**   `/usr/local/submitty/GIT_CHECKOUT_Submitty`
-    _New repository path suggestion:_ '/usr/local/submitty/GIT_CHECKOUT/Submitty'
+    **New repository path suggestion:**   `/usr/local/submitty/GIT_CHECKOUT/Submitty`

-    If you have not modified any of the helper Submitty repositories (GIT_CHECKOUT_Tutorial, GIT_CHECKOUT_AnalysisTools, etc.) stored in
+    If you have _not_ modified any of the helper Submitty repositories (`GIT_CHECKOUT_Tutorial`, `GIT_CHECKOUT_AnalysisTools`, etc.) stored
-    neighboring directories, you can remove those repositories, the installation & update scripts will re-clone & maintain these checkouts in the new location.
+    in neighboring directories, you can remove those repositories and the installation & update scripts will re-clone & maintain these checkouts in a new location.

     Update the Submitty source code repository as described in step 1 of previous section.

-2. We need to manually apply updates to the course databases so they match the database scheme for Submitty for early June 2018.
+2. Next, we need to apply updates to the course databases so they match the database scheme for Submitty as of early June 2018.
 Run this command:

     ```